Thinking About Scouts?

 Q: Why should I join Pack 1313?

 A: Well…first...we like to think we have an awesome and very active Pack!
 There are a few things you should think about before joining a specific Pack, though.
 A child will stay in Scouts if they have friends that are in the same Pack (but they’ll certainly make a bunch of new friends, too!!!).
-Further, joining a Pack that is chartered by your place of worship is helpful.
-Note, however, that you do NOT need to be affiliated with the charter organization for the Pack that you choose (i.e. you do not need to be a parishioner of the Catholic church to join Pack 1313.
+We often will meet at St Ben's or Trinity United, however you do NOT need to be affiliated with these organizations for the Pack that you choose (i.e. you do not need to be a parishioner of the Catholic church to join Pack 1313.
 In fact, many of our Pack are not Parishioners of St. Ben's).
 One other consideration is the day of the week for Pack meetings.
-We at Pack 1313 typically have our Pack meetings on Friday evenings or Saturdays and we do our best to avoid sporting schedules for the boys as many kids in our Pack also participate in soccer, baseball, football, karate, etc. Our neighboring Pack in Peters Twp - Pack 1320 - may be contacted if Pack 1313 does not work for you.
-Regardless of the Pack you choose, we strongly believe in the Scouting mission and just want the kids to get the BSA experience.
+We at Pack 1313 typically have our Pack meetings on Sundays and we do our best to avoid sporting schedules for the boys as many kids in our Pack also participate in soccer, baseball, football, karate, etc. Regardless of the Pack you choose, we strongly believe in the Scouting mission and just want the kids to get the BSA experience.

 Q: How much of a commitment is joining a Cub Scout Pack?

 A: Frankly, as much or as little as you want (provided that the boy continues to progress/achieve through his Scouting Ranks).
 Of course, we encourage as much participation as possible…and Pack 1313 attempts to have as many family events as possible.
-Pack meetings are typically 1 per month (on Fridays or Saturdays) and the entire family is welcome to attend.
-Den meetings can vary based upon preference of the given Scouts/parents/leaders in a Den, but typically range from 1-4 meetings per month.
+Pack meetings are typically 1 per month and the entire family is welcome to attend.
+Den meetings can vary based upon preference of the given Scouts/parents/leaders in a Den, but are typically 2 meetings per month.
 Joining a Pack is a minor commitment vs. many other activities the kids are in, and we truly believe that there is a huge value obtained for such a small commitment.

 Q: What are the annual dues for Pack 1313?